Playing Defense is NOT a Punishment

 The 1985-86 NHL season was the first season that I personally remember.
-The Edmonton Oilers were just dominating everyone with Gretzky, Kurri, Coffey, Messier, and the Moog/Fuhr tandem in net.
+The Edmonton Oilers were just dominating everyone with Gretzky, Kurri, Anderson, Coffey, Messier, and the Moog/Fuhr tandem in net.

 Coffey scored 48 goals and added 90 assists that season.